2012 BYU Cougars football team: 2012 Recruits

 As the home of the Cougars, BYUtv would sponsor their own National Letter of Intent Day signing day special.
-The special aired on Wednesday, February 1 at 7 PM MT and was rebroadcast that night at 10 PM MT and Thursday morning at 1 AM MT.
-Additionally a signing day press conference was broadcast on BYUtvsports.com live at 1:30 PM MT.
+The special aired on Wednesday, February 1 at 7 p.m.
+MT and was rebroadcast that night at 10 p.m.
+MT and Thursday morning at 1 a.m.
+MT.
+Additionally a signing day press conference was broadcast on BYUtvsports.com live at 1:30 p.m.
+MT.
 The following athletes signed letters of intent to play for BYU in the coming seasons.

 6 of the Cougar commitments (Amone, Hannemann, Hinds, Mangum, Richards, and Weeks) plan to serve full-time church missions for the Church of Jesus Christ of Latter-day Saints before joining the BYU team.
 3 Cougars commitments (Hill, Johnson, and Olsen) were mid-year enrollees.
 Powell graduated High School in winter 2011 and was already taking classes at BYU, so there was no letter of intent for him to sign.
 He plans to grey-shirt before going on a church mission.
 With 6 other QB's on the roster, Mangum also chose to grey-shirt the 2012 season.